Panama Boquete Altieri Alessa River flow fermentation(RFF5) Natural Geisha #210125

-The Alto Jaramillo Estate in Panama is a consistent winner at the Best of Panama (BOP) competition.
-While Panama Geisha is renowned worldwide, it is no easy feat to stand out year after year among the top-tier Geisha estates in the BOP competition.
+The Altieri Alessa Estate in Panama is a consistent winner at the Best of Panama (BOP) competition.
+While Panamanian Geisha is world-renowned, to stand out year after year among the top-tier Geisha estates at BOP is no easy feat.

 Award Records: